Some parts of this page may be machine-translated.

 Build fast Progressive Web Applications (PWA) with Jamstack

-Progressive web applications are ideal for migrating web applications to mobile devices.
-The Jamstack approach to PWA has helped achieve the best performance with low-cost construction and excellent scalability.
+Progressive web applications are ideal when you want to transition web applications to mobile devices.
+The Jamstack approach to PWAs has helped achieve the best performance with low-cost construction and excellent scalability.

-Since November 2016, when mobile and tablet internet usage surpassed desktop, mobile users have been receiving a lot of attention from companies.
-As internet trends shift towards app usage, companies have been searching for ways to bring app-like user experiences to their websites and increase engagement.
+Since November 2016, when the internet usage rate on mobile and tablets surpassed that of desktops, mobile users have been attracting attention from many companies.
+As internet trends shift towards app usage, companies have been seeking ways to bring app-like user experiences to their websites to enhance engagement.

-Progressive Web Apps solved this problem.
+What solved that is Progressive Web Apps.
 The PWA approach changes how users interact with websites and brands on mobile devices.

 1. What is a Progressive Web App?

-In simple terms, PWA is something between a website and an app.
-PWA allows users to have an app-like experience on a website through their web browser, rather than prompting them to download an app.
+In simple terms, a PWA is something between a website and an app.
+PWAs can provide an app-like experience on a website through the user's web browser, rather than prompting users to download an app.

 1-1 Why should websites use PWA?

-PWA is based on HTML downloaded from a typical WWW server, so there is no need to adjust for different mobile phones or OS versions from a technical standpoint.
+Since PWAs are based on HTML downloaded from a typical WWW server, there is no need to adjust for different mobile phones or OS versions from a technical perspective.

-Not only that, but you can also view the content offline.
+Not only that, but you can also view content offline.

-With PWA, you can send push notifications and greatly increase viewer engagement.
+With PWA, you can send push notifications, significantly enhancing audience engagement.

-Data is cached, so everything is surprisingly fast.
-There is no need to worry about users leaving while waiting for content to load, as loading times are quick.
+Data is cached, so everything is incredibly fast.
+Since there is no delay in loading, users don't have to worry about leaving while waiting for content to load.

 1-2 Challenges of PWA

-Until recently, cross-browser compatibility was a challenge.
-Currently, Progressive Web Apps are fully supported on Chrome and Opera.
-Firefox supports almost all PWA features.
+Not long ago, cross-browser compatibility was a challenge.
+Currently, Progressive Web Apps are fully supported in Chrome and Opera.
+Firefox supports almost all features of PWAs.
 And Apple has finally started limited support from Safari 11.1 for iOS.
-While this is a step in the right direction, there is still much to be done.
+While this is a step in the right direction, there is still much work to be done.

-In addition, there may still be issues with cross-application login support.
-The emergence of central download stores for PWAs, such as the iTunes Store or Google Play, will greatly contribute to improving reliability.
+Additionally, there may still be issues regarding cross-application login support.
+The emergence of a central download store for PWAs, similar to the iTunes Store or Google Play, would greatly contribute to improving reliability.

 2. Jamstack PWA

 This article is not a case study.
-We briefly explain our thoughts based on our experience building a PWA with the Jamstack approach.
+It briefly explains our thoughts based on our experience building PWAs using the Jamstack approach.

-2-1 What We Have Created (General Needs/Requests/Application Purposes)
+2-1 What We Have Created (General Needs/Requirements/Purpose of the Application)

-Our app had to have standard features such as blogs and product listings, but the main purpose was to build a community around a specific topic.
-We wanted users to be able to interact with every aspect of the website (and with each other) through features such as article comments, product reviews, and an advanced Q&A section (more like a forum than a standard FAQ page).
+The app we were developing needed to have standard features such as blogs and product listings, but the main goal was to build a community around that specific topic.
+We wanted users to be able to interact with every aspect of the website (and with each other) through article comments, product reviews, and an advanced Q&A section (which is closer to a forum than a standard FAQ page).

-The main features of this app are blog, product list, and community panel.
-The blog contains a large number of articles and has standard features and a comment system.
-As for the products, we wanted to allow users to leave reviews, aside from providing information.
-The community panel is a place where users can start threads, ask questions, and obtain necessary information.
+The main features of this app are the blog, product list, and community panel.
+The blog allows for a large number of articles to be published and includes standard features and a comment system.
+Regarding products, we wanted users to be able to leave reviews, aside from providing information.
+The community panel is a place where users can start threads, ask questions, and obtain the information they need.

-Previously, when creating an app, it was necessary to develop separate apps for Android and iOS, and also pay attention to servers, databases, and hosting for API.
+When creating apps using traditional methods, it was necessary to develop separate apps for Android and iOS, and also pay attention to the server for APIs, databases, hosting, and more.

-• You can integrate third-party services and easily create your own services on the cloud.
+• You can integrate third-party services or easily create your own services in the cloud.

-• Retain content in headless CMS as much as possible and make it available from multiple endpoints.
+• We will keep the content in a headless CMS as much as possible, making it accessible from multiple endpoints.

-• Uses JavaScript on both the front-end and back-end.
+• We use JavaScript for both front-end and back-end.

-In addition to these three, we were able to minimize hosting costs by using Netlify.
-We hosted the app like any other static site, reducing client operational costs.
+In addition to these three, by using Netlify, we were able to minimize hosting costs.
+We hosted the app just like other static sites, reducing the client's operational costs.

-What kind of framework or service did you use, and why?
+2-3 What frameworks or services did you use, and why?

-Thanks to using the latest tools, we were able to achieve top performance, low-cost construction, and excellent scalability.
-For speeding up websites, blogs, and product lists, we used Next.js as a static site generator and Contentful as a headless CMS.
+Thanks to the latest tools, we have achieved the best performance, low-cost construction, and excellent scalability.
+For speeding up websites, blogs, and product listings, we used Next.js as a static site generator and Contentful as a headless CMS.

 2-3-1 Next.js

-We have decided to use Next.js for building our app.
-Next.js is a framework for server-rendered React applications, with many excellent out-of-the-box solutions.
-You don't have to worry about configuration, webpack, routing, or even code splitting.
-Additionally, it is possible to export to static pages, so you can deploy your app statically to hosting and deployment services like Netlify.
+We decided to use Next.js for building the application.
+Next.js is a framework for server-rendered React applications and comes with many excellent out-of-the-box solutions.
+There is no need to worry about configuration, webpack, routing, or even code splitting.
+Additionally, it allows for static page exports, so you can statically deploy your app to hosting and deployment services like Netlify.

 2-3-2 Contentful

 We used Contentful for managing static content, articles, and products.
-It has a proven track record as a headless CMS, with high flexibility in settings and user-friendly for developers and editors.
-By combining Next.js and Contentful, we were able to create an amazing experience for static websites.
-The Next.js app is exported to static files, and during build time, all entries are retrieved from Contentful and exported as pages filled with content.
-This minimizes server requests and improves overall app performance.
+It has a proven track record as a headless CMS, offering high flexibility in configuration and ease of use for both developers and editors.
+By combining Next.js with Contentful, we were able to create an amazing static website experience.
+The Next.js app is exported to static files, retrieving all entries from Contentful at build time and exporting pages filled with content.
+This minimized the number of request submissions and improved the overall performance of the app.

 2-3-3 AWS

-As mentioned earlier, our app required more than just a blog.
-We needed to give it functionality as an app.
-To achieve this, we decided to adopt AWS for serverless implementation.
-As a result, we have everything we need.
+As mentioned in the first half, our app is not just a blog; it also needed to have functionality as an app.
+We needed to bring it to life, and to achieve that in a serverless manner, we decided to adopt AWS.
+Therefore, we have everything we need.

-User images are saved using Amazon Simple Storage Service (Amazon S3).
-If you want to add users to the app, please select Cognito.
-A database is required, but we will use DynamoDB here.
-If you want to access data using GraphQL, please use AppSync.
+User images are stored using Amazon Simple Storage Service (Amazon S3).
+When adding users to the app, please select Cognito.
+A database is required, and we will use DynamoDB here.
+If you want to access the data using GraphQL, please use AppSync.
 Finally, if you need to perform advanced operations on the server side, feel free to use Lambda.

 2-3-4 Netlify

 Netlify provides hosting and serverless backend services for static websites.
-It supports most of our projects and it's great that it can also be used for PWAs.
-With features such as continuous integration and deployment services, free SSL, and automatic branch deployment, Netlify is our number one hosting and deployment option.
+It supports most of our projects, and it's great that it can also be used for PWAs.
+With features like continuous integration and continuous deployment services, free SSL, and automatic branch deployment, Netlify has become our No. 1 hosting and deployment option.

 2-3-5 Algolia

-The third-party service we added to the app is Algolia.
-It was crucial to add a search function to the app so that users can quickly find content they are interested in.
-We connected Contentful and DynamoDB to Algolia using a single serverless function, which indexes all new entries (articles, products, questions, etc.) and makes them immediately available to users.
+The third-party service added to the app is Algolia.
+It was very important to add a search function to the app so that users can quickly find content they are interested in.
+We connected Contentful and DynamoDB to Algolia using a single serverless function, ensuring that all new entries (articles, products, questions, etc.) are indexed and readily available to users.

 2-4-1 Comments

-No matter how ambitious the project is, there were obstacles that required serious coding.
-Our app was not intended to be a simple blog that delivers headless CMS content via API during construction.
-We also wanted to incorporate user-generated content into static pages.
-By providing options, we are affecting user engagement.
-This improves the overall performance of the app and helps improve SEO by indexing unique user-generated content on search engines.
+As with any ambitious project, there were obstacles that required serious coding.
+Our app was not intended to be a simple blog that passes content from a headless CMS via API during construction.
+We wanted to incorporate user-generated content into static pages as well.
+By providing options, we are influencing user engagement.
+This improves the overall performance of the app and allows unique user content to be indexed by search engines, leading to better SEO.

-On the user side, we wanted to deliver content instantly with all the received pages included.
-In other words, there are no load indicators for data stored in the database, such as comments or reviews.
+On the user side, we wanted to deliver content instantly with everything included on the received page.
+In other words, there is no loading indicator for data stored in the database, such as comments and reviews.

-Now, how can we create a static app with dynamic content?
-First, our app does not need to be rebuilt every time a comment or review is added.
-This means that new comments will not be displayed immediately, but only after the app is rebuilt, which is not acceptable.
+So, how were we able to create a static app with dynamic content?
+First, our app does not rebuild every time a new comment or review is added.
+This would mean that new comments would not be displayed immediately, but only after a rebuild, which was unacceptable.
 To solve this problem, we made our app both static and dynamic.

-During construction, all available user-generated content will be included in the static page.
-However, when a user opens the page, the app checks if all comments available on that page are present.
-If not, the comments will be updated to the latest version.
+During construction, all available user-generated content is included in the static page.
+However, when the user opens the page, the app checks whether all comments available on that page are present.
+If not, the comments are updated to the latest ones.
 This is a simple yet powerful approach.
-Comments added before page construction will be statically added to the page, while comments added after construction will be retrieved when rendering the page on the client side.
+Comments added before the page is built are statically added to the page, while comments added after construction are retrieved when rendering the page on the client side.

 2-4-2 Next.js Configuration

-In addition, we aimed to make page switching "overwhelmingly fast" without the need for clients to retrieve data from the CMS.
-By default, data is retrieved from the CMS in the getInitialProps of the next page, causing the user to retrieve content from the CMS when opening the page.
-By downloading all CF data and storing it in a JSON file during build time, we were able to generate pages using local file data without reaching Contentful.
-This greatly improved the speed of page display.
+Additionally, we aimed for the page transitions to be "overwhelmingly fast" without the need for the client to retrieve data from the CMS.
+By default, data is fetched from the CMS in getInitialProps of the next page, which means that content is retrieved from the CMS when the user opens the page.
+By downloading all CF data at build time and storing it in a JSON file, we were able to generate pages using local file data, allowing us to display content without reaching out to Contentful.
+This resulted in remarkably fast page displays.

-Next.js's code splitting and thoughtful code writing allow only the content that the user is currently viewing on the page to be included in the generated .js file.
+With Next.js's code splitting and thoughtful code writing, the generated .js files only contain the content that the user is currently viewing on the page.
 Additionally, by loading only the necessary parts of the app, performance can be improved.

-Considering all the benefits we have encountered, promoting PWA seems like a natural choice.
+Considering all the advantages we encountered, promoting PWA seems like a natural thing to do.
 In this project, by fully adopting Jamstack, we were able to enjoy all the benefits that Jamstack offers.

-• Excellent Performance: Due to most of the content being static, app exploration/browsing is surprisingly fast.
+• Outstanding Performance: Since most of the content is static, the app's exploration/browsing is remarkably fast.

-• Low Cost: By hosting our app on Netlify, we were able to significantly reduce costs.
-With the "pay-as-you-go" option, customers only pay for what they use.
+• Low Cost: By hosting applications on Netlify, we were able to significantly reduce costs.
+With the 'service included' option, customers can pay only for what they use.

-• Scalability: You can quickly scale up depending on engagement and reach (traffic).
+• Scalability: You can quickly scale up according to engagement and reach (traffic).

-Progressive web applications may not yet be mainstream...
-However, they aim to improve user experience and engagement on the web, and have potential for most companies due to the benefits mentioned above.
+Progressive web applications may not be mainstream yet...
+However, they aim to enhance user experience and engagement on the web, and due to the benefits mentioned above, they are considered to have potential for most companies.

 [jamstack_blog_tag]